Veiled Prophet Parade and Ball: Notable guests

 President Grover Cleveland and his wife, Frances Folsom, attended in 1887"In Society," St. Louis Post-Dispatch, October 7, 1887, image 2 and Margaret Truman, the author and daughter of President Harry S. Truman, in 1969.
 At the former, the number of invitations to "perhaps the most exclusive ball of them all" had been "somewhat limited" and the guest list "carefully scrutinized," the St. Louis Republic recalled in 1900.

 In 1893, sixty representatives from 34 countries or colonies exhibiting at the World's Fair in Chicago arrived by train and were escorted in carriages to the Southern Hotel.
 They were feted at a dinner, witnessed the parade, and taken to the Ball.
 The next day featured a tour of St. Louis sights.

 The governors of fifteen U.S. states participated in the annual VP festivities in 1907.
 It was the largest number of state executives ever assembled up to that time in one city.
 They met with President Theodore Roosevelt and accompanied him on a voyage down the Mississippi River.

 Poet Edgar Guest and wife Ellen attended the 1921 ball.
 Guest authored a poem titled "The Veiled Prophet."

+Robert Wadlow, the tallest person in record history, of nearby Alton, Illinois, was a guest in 1937, attracting crowds.